Our Team

 Marlo is a visionary ecologist and the founder of Forest Fruits Permaculture.
 Her journey into the regenerative movement began when she joined food-justice advocate and artist Hugh Pocock’s Sustainability and Social Justice group at the Maryland Institute College of Art in 2010.

-After visiting several urban and rural permaculture sites in New England, she traveled to the West Coast to obtain her Permaculture Design Certificate (PDC) at the Regenerative Leadership Institute on a historic farm of the Underground Railroad in Los Altos Hills, CA.
+After visiting several urban and rural permaculture sites in New England during her time in art school, she traveled to the West Coast to obtain her Permaculture Design Certificate (PDC) at the Regenerative Leadership Institute on a historic farm of the Underground Railroad in Los Altos Hills, CA.

-Marlo knew she wanted to gather every ounce of knowledge, experience, immersion, and exposure to all the different ways people live close to the earth, and that a PDC was only the beginning.
-She wanted to discover her own methods to care for the land, and for each other together in synergy, mutual aid, and harmony with the great web of diverse life on Earth.
-She knew there was so much more to be discovered through the lessons of our ancestors and stories of the past, and the greatest challenge would be to do this in a context of modern science and conventional land stewardship.
+Urged to gather every ounce of knowledge, experience, and immersion into all the different ways people live close to the earth, a PDC was only the beginning.
+She discovered her own methods to care for the land, and for each other, together in synergy with the great web of diverse life on Earth.
+There was so much more to be discovered through the lessons of ancestors and stories of the past, and the greatest challenge would be to do this in a context of modern science and conventional land stewardship.

-During a political theater apprenticeship that took place on an organic farm in rural Vermont, at the Bread and Puppet Theatre, she heard about an interdisciplinary liberal arts degree program in which she could pursue answers to all of her pressing questions about ecology, anthropology, and specifically what caused such a divide between the two.
-This program at Goddard College was a low-residency, remote independent study that enabled her to discover answers to these questions through real, hands-on experience.
+During a political theater apprenticeship on an organic farm in rural Vermont, she discovered a liberal arts program in which to pursue answers to pressing questions about ecology, anthropology, and specifically what caused such a divide between the two.
+This program enabled her to discover answers to these questions through real, hands-on experience on vastly different ecological sites across the country.

-Continuing her independent study at Goddard, she interned at regenerative living sites across the country, including Students of Sustainability, the EF Journal House, the Passion Vine Farm, Ampersand Sustainable Learning Center, Twin Oaks Community, Baltimore Montessori Public Charter School's Seed to Table Program, La Casita Azul, Satellite Artist Residency of the Arts & Culture Lab, Thrivendale, Forest Sanctuary of the One, and Mickey Kleinhenz's Inwood Eden, to name a few.
+Students of Sustainability, the EF Journal House, the Passion Vine Farm, Ampersand Sustainable Learning Center, Twin Oaks Community, Baltimore Montessori Public Charter School's Seed to Table Program, La Casita Azul, Satellite Artist Residency of the Arts & Culture Lab, Thrivendale, Forest Sanctuary of the One, Mickey Kleinhenz's Inwood Eden, and more.

-Carrying these life-changing experiences into her career, she went on to spend over a decade in boots-on-the-ground professional work, from working with five different sustainable landscape installation crews to designing, implementing, and maintaining permaculture landscapes independently across the United States.
+Fast forward to now, after spending a decade in boots-on-the-ground professional permaculture work, from sustainable landscaping crews to designing, implementing, and maintaining permaculture landscapes independently across the US.

 Her expertise today includes everything from rain gardens to rare edible plant propagation.
-She has contributed her skills in urban and rural settings alike, spanning across Texas, Maryland, Washington, Oregon, and Florida, and most recently in Costa Rica and Nicaragua, at Tierramor Regenerative Living and Retreat Center, and the Four Trees Jungle Lodge in a little surf town called Escamequita.
-She is currently honing her craft of regenerative land management and education alongside her passion for eco-conscious hospitality and innovative experience curation by partnering with eco-retreat centers and event organizers in Florida, where she currently resides.
+She has contributed her skills in urban and rural settings spanning across Texas, Maryland, Washington, Oregon, and Florida, and Costa Rica.
+She is currently honing her craft of regenerative land management and education alongside her passion for eco-conscious hospitality and innovative experience curation, by partnering with eco-retreat centers and event organizers in Florida, Texas, and beyond.

 Elizabeth Levick